imd1005-web-development-winter-2023/group-project/README.md

 ### Week 1 - Problem definition

 - Monday March 20th - Sunday March 26th
-- Introduce challenge, discuss expectations and form teams.
+- Introduce project, discuss expectations and form teams.
+- Setup project repository on GitHub
--
+- Complete team canvas exercise
+- Publish project summary and initial product sketches

 ### Week 2 - Initial developement and experimentation phase

 - Monday March 27th - Sunday April 2nd
+- Begin research and initial development of the project
+- Complete sprint planning exercise
+- Publish sprint plan at the start of the week
+- Conduct sprint retro at the end of the week

 ### Week 3 - Final development and testing phase

-- Monay April 3rd - Sunday April 9th
+- Monday April 3rd - Sunday April 9th
+- Continue development and testing of the project
+- Begin designing the project presentation
+- Complete sprint planning exercise
+- Publish sprint plan at the start of the week
+- Conduct sprint retro at the end of the week

 ### Week 4 - Innovation pitch

 - Sunday April 9th - Tuesday April 11th
+- Complete development of your project
+- Complete design of your presentation slides
+- Rehearse presentation
+- Presentations are performed on April 11th during the final class (pizza and snacks to be served)

-## Description
+## Project deliverable description

-TODO
+Project teams

 ## Project deliverable acceptance criteria